bradleynott/NFL-Big-Data-Bowl/README.md

 I chose to plan my work using the higher level tables.
 I then worked my way through each lower level event data file according to that plan.

+### Update 24JUN19

+Added my explanation for how I interpreted the 'first_contact' tag, and why I made the assumption that it is a reference to the ball carrier.
+Curiously enough with this data set the play description field/column in the plays.csv file indicated who the ball carrier on each play was but it used an abbreviation.
+The sensor data identifies players with their full names.
+With a little cross referencing of the player profile data and some disambiguation work I was able to identify and extract the data for ball carriers on each rushing play.

 ### Update 27JAN19

 Recreated report PDF (nfl_big_data_bowl_Brad_Nott_v3.pdf) using R markdown to correct the low resolution plots.
 Markdown file incorporates Python and R code.
 CSV data loaded in markdown file were derived from the raw data using master.py